kuzzleio/documentation-old/api-reference/source/includes/_connectToKuzzle.md

 By default, Kuzzle exposes itself on the 7511 port.
 Assuming the Kuzzle server runs locally, it can be reached on `http://localhost:7511/`.
-Note that HTTP is the only protocol shipped in Kuzzle's core.

 The default response is the [ServerInfo](?http#serverinfo) controller.
 With this you will get detailed information about available HTTP API routes.